GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-1-hello-window.md

 This is a section of the `Application` class, showing only its publicly available methods. `Run` being the most important one to the outside world, like `Main`, it's the entry point into this Application.

-We still dont want to cram everything into one main or one method, therefore `Run` is split up again into the following blocks.
+We still don't want to cram everything into one main or one method, therefore `Run` is split up again into the following blocks.

 ```cpp